Persian language: Early New Persian

-A page from a manuscript of "Kitab al-Abniya 'an Haqa'iq al-Adwiya" by Abu Mansur Muwaffaq, Copied by Asadi Tusi in 447 AH (1055 CE).
+A page from a manuscript of "Kitab al-Abniya 'an Haqa'iq al-Adwiya" by Abu Mansur Muwaffaq, copied by Asadi Tusi in 447 AH (1055 CE).

 The transition to New Persian was already complete by the era of the three princely dynasties of Iranian origin, the Tahirid dynasty (820–872), Saffarid dynasty (860–903), and Samanid Empire (874–999).
 Abbas of Merv is mentioned as being the earliest minstrel to chant verse in the New Persian tongue and after him the poems of Hanzala Badghisi were among the most famous between the Persian-speakers of the time.

 The first significant Persian poet was Rudaki.
 He flourished in the 10th century, when the Samanids were at the height of their power.
 His reputation as a court poet and as an accomplished musician and singer has survived, although little of his poetry has been preserved.
-Among his lost works are versified fables collected in the Kalila wa Dimna.
+Among his lost works are versified fables collected in the Kalīla wa-Dimna.

 The language spread geographically from the 11th century on and was the medium through which, among others, Central Asian Turks became familiar with Islam and urban culture.
 New Persian was widely used as a trans-regional lingua franca, a task aided due to its relatively simple morphology, and this situation persisted until at least the 19th century.
-In the late Middle Ages, new Islamic literary languages were created on the Persian model: Ottoman Turkish, Chagatai Turkic, Dobhashi Bengali, and Urdu, which are regarded as "structural daughter languages" of Persian.
+In the late Middle Ages, new Islamic literary languages were created on the Persian model: Ottoman Turkish, Chagatai Turkic, Dobhashi Bengali, Lisan ud-Dawat and Urdu, which are regarded as "structural daughter languages" of Persian.